ObjectDetection/Parallel_NMS/README.md

 References: David Oro, Carles Fernandez, Xavier Martorell, Javier Hernando.
 Work-Efficient Parallel non-maximum suppression for embedded GPU architecture,Herta Security, Barcelona, Spain.

+Parameters：
+	* theta：if  IOU of two box is smaller than theta, it will be keep high score box and remove low score.